It’s Okay to Be a Beach Bum

 Our beaches are about more than sand and salt.
 We have parks, playgrounds, volleyball games, and all the kayak, canoe, jet ski, and tube rentals you need.
 Pack a cooler and enjoy lunch at a picnic table or on the sand.
 Or, travel light and grab a treat at one of the local concession stands when you get hungry.

 Year-round sunshine and fresh air are available in Bradenton, one of the most interesting coastal areas in western Florida.
-Located right on the Manatee River, there’s more to explore than you can possibly fit into one trip.
+Located right on the Manatee River, there’s more to explore and enjoy than you can possibly fit into one trip.
 Click here to plan your vacation today!
 We are here to help you have the perfect vacation getaway, by offering a wide selection of luxurious accommodations and amenities that perfectly match your needs.